|

 - don't be tempted by low-budget beginners outfits;

-to cast a fly is difficult enough without having to cope with poor
+learning to cast a fly is difficult enough without having to cope

 - beginners deserve the best rods; more experienced